framework-one/framework-one.github.io/source/documentation/roadmap.markdown

 3.x Integrations
 ---
-FW/1 3.5 is in development and focuses on multiple language integration.
-It will bundle cfmljure so you can mix CFML and Clojure and write Controllers and your Model in Clojure.
-In addition, you will be able to mix CFML and Lucee Language and write Controllers, your Model, and/or your Views in Lucee Language.
+FW/1 3.6 is tentatively planned as improving basic REST support and will be a maintenance release for 3.5.

+FW/1 3.5 is the current stable release, coming soon after the 3.1 release.
+It adds integraton of Clojure controllers and autowired Clojure services.
+It does this by bundling cfmljure and providing an extension to DI/1, as well as a controller adapter.
+It also provides direct support for the Lucee language (a new dialect of CFML, introduced in Lucee 5.0), as well as a new, improved way to add subsystems to an existing application.
+In addition, WireBox is better support as a DI option, and the folder naming conventions can be configured for the first time.
+It is a major release but also remains compatible with earlier 3.x releases.

-FW/1 3.1 is the current stable release and is primarily a maintenance release for 3.0.
-In addition to a number of enhancements and bug fixes, FW/1 3.1 adds AOP/1, bringing Aspect-Oriented Programming on top of the core 3.0 features:
+FW/1 3.1 is the previous stable release, and it was primarily a maintenance release for 3.0, but it also bundled AOP/1 for the first time.
+It builds on core 3.0 features:

 * Using DI/1 to manage services and beans
 * Explicitly calling services in the `item()` controller methods

-FW/1 3.0 bundled DI/1 and automatically creates bean factories following the convention of a `model` folder containing `services` and `beans` subfolders.
+FW/1 3.0 bundles DI/1 and automatically creates bean factories following the convention of a `model` folder containing `services` and `beans` subfolders.
 Subsystems also follow this convention and use the main application's bean factory as a parent to enable sharing of common services across subsystems.

-FW/1 3.0 also slimmed down the framework by removing all of the service queue machinery and the start/end variants of controller methods, as well as coalescing all the framework components in a single folder `framework` (with `org.corfield.framework` replaced by `framework.one`).
+FW/1 3.0 also slims down the framework by removing all of the service queue machinery and the start/end variants of controller methods, as well as coalescing all the framework components in a single folder `framework` (with `org.corfield.framework` replaced by `framework.one`).

 2.5 Deprecations
 ---